-Occupational 1 Demonstrate expertise in a specific occupation within the Health Science cluster.
-Expertise 1a Meet benchmarks selected by the instructor from the appropriate curriculum frameworks, based upon the individual student's assessed needs.
-2 Conduct investigative research on a selected topic related to health science using approved research methodology, interpret findings, and prepare a presentation to defend results.
-Research 2a Select an investigative study based on research and prior knowledge. and 2b Collect, organize, and analyze data accurately and precisely.
-Presentation 2c Report, display, and defend the results of investigations to audiences that may include professionals and technical experts.
+Occupational Demonstrate expertise in a specific occupation within the Health Science cluster.
+Meet benchmarks selected by the instructor from the appropriate curriculum frameworks, based upon Expertise the individual student's assessed needs.
+Research and Presentation Conduct investigative research on a selected topic related to health science using approved research methodology, interpret findings, and prepare a presentation to defend results. a.
+Select an investigative study based on research and prior knowledge. b.
+Collect, organize, and analyze data accurately and precisely. c.
+Report, display, and defend the results of investigations to audiences that may include professionals and technical experts.

-3 Demonstrate higher order critical thinking and reasoning skills appropriate for a career in health science.
-Example: Make inferences, explain connections, or express an in-depth understanding of how the career connects to the global healthcare community.
-3a Use mathematical and/or scientific skills to solve problems encountered in the chosen occupation.
-3b Locate, evaluate, and interpret information related to the chosen occupation in oral, print, and digital formats.
-3c Analyze and apply data and/or measurements to solve problems and interpret documents.
-3d Construct charts, tables, or graphs using functions and data.
-4 Apply leadership and professional career skills needed in health science careers.
-Examples: decision-making, time management, long-term planning, commitment, professional communication 4a Develop and deliver a professional presentation offering potential solutions to a current issue.
-Leadership 4b Demonstrate leadership and career skills in job placement, job shadowing, entrepreneurship, or internship, or by obtaining an industry-recognized credential of value.
-4c Participate in leadership development opportunities available through HOSA-Future Health Professionals and/or professional organizations in the health science field.
-4d Demonstrate written and oral communication skills through presentations, public speaking, live or virtual interviews, and/or an employment portfolio.
+Demonstrate higher order critical thinking and reasoning skills appropriate for a career in health science.
+Example: Make inferences, explain connections, or express an in-depth understanding of how the career connects to the global healthcare community. a.
+Use mathematical and/or scientific skills to solve problems encountered in the chosen occupation. b.
+Locate, evaluate, and interpret information related to the chosen occupation in oral, print, and digital formats. c.
+Analyze and apply data and/or measurements to solve problems and interpret documents. d.
+Construct charts, tables, or graphs using functions and data.
+Leadership 4.
+Apply leadership and professional career skills needed in health science careers.
+Examples: decision-making, time management, long-term planning, commitment, professional communication a.
+Develop and deliver a professional presentation offering potential solutions to a current issue. b.
+Demonstrate leadership and career skills in job placement, job shadowing, entrepreneurship, or internship, or by obtaining an industry-recognized credential of value. c.
+Participate in leadership development opportunities available through HOSA-Future Health Professionals and/or professional organizations in the health science field. d.
+Demonstrate written and oral communication skills through presentations, public speaking, live or virtual interviews, and/or an employment portfolio.

-Diagnosti c Services
+Diagnostic Services

 Course Credit 1.0

 Grade Levels 9-12

 Prerequisites Foundations of Health Science